Life

 “Sayonara” definitely has an air of finality to it.
 Just like most English speakers don’t say “farewell” unless it’s truly the end, most Japanese people would feel a little strange saying “sayonara” if they were just going to see the same person again tomorrow.

-READ ALSO: What is high end sound?
+READ ALSO: What channel is Monday Night Baseball on?

 What do Japanese say before eating a meal?